VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 ![Cluster Scheme](Cluster-VictoriaMetrics_cluster-scheme.webp)

-Note that `vmselect` still requires some disk space for temporary query results despite being stateless.
+> Note that `vmselect` despite being stateless still requires some disk space (couple of GBs) for temporary caches.
 Refer to the `-cacheDataPath` command-line flag for more details.

 ## Multitenancy